Boundary Actions and Loop Groups: A Geometric Picture of Gauge Symmetries at Null Infinity: Fibre bundle derivation

 For a given dressing field $u\in\mathrm{Dr}(J,K)$, let $\phi_u\in\mathrm{Aut}^v_\mathrm{bdl}(\xi)$ be the map\footnote{Note that $\phi_u$ is well defined, since for all $u\in\mathrm{Dr}(J,K)$ and $p\in P$ we have $\phi^*_u\pi(p)=\pi(p\ra u(p))=\pi(p)$ (where $\ra$ is the right $G$-action of the principal bundle), ensuring that $\phi_u\in\mathrm{Aut}^v_\mathrm{bdl}(\xi)$.} $\phi_u(p)\coloneqq R_{u(p)}p$.
 Then, the $u$-dressed field is defined to be the pullback of $\omega$ by $\phi_u$,

-\end{definition} We observe\footnote{Cfr. the defining transformation properties of \eqref{def:gauge group G} and \eqref{def:dressing fields}.} that $\mathrm{Dr}(J,K)\not\subset\mathcal{G}$, where $\mathcal{G}$ is the gauge group of $\xi$.
-In particular, this implies that, in general, $\phi_u$ is not a vertical principal bundle automorphism, but only a vertical bundle automorphism, cfr. equations \eqref{def:bdlAutvxi} and \eqref{def:Autvxi}.
+\end{definition} We observe\footnote{Cf. the defining transformation properties of \eqref{def:gauge group G} and \eqref{def:dressing fields}.} that $\mathrm{Dr}(J,K)\not\subset\mathcal{G}$, where $\mathcal{G}$ is the gauge group of $\xi$.
+In particular, this implies that, in general, $\phi_u$ is not a vertical principal bundle automorphism, but only a vertical bundle automorphism, cf. equations \eqref{def:bdlAutvxi} and \eqref{def:Autvxi}.
 Moreover, note that $u$ can be equivalently defined by its gauge transformation rule,

 where